BenjaminRocco/Capstone_Project/Documentation/Label_Function_Revision_Process.md

 ### In Conclusion

-The insights we gained from these methods helped further develop label functions in order to close the gap from our sentiment analyzer and VADER’s sentiment analyzer.
+The insights we gained from these methods helped further develop label functions in order to close the gap between our sentiment analyzer and VADER’s sentiment analyzer.
 By gaining valuable information regarding contexts of words contained in passages with greater tendency for bias, we were able to target those words for labeling functions, effectively label abstract/headline pairs perceived as tending towards more bias in nature, and close the margin of error between our homebrewed sentiment analyzer and the professionally designed VADER sentiment analyzer.